infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 Often you'll build an experience and it functions great.
 Sometimes though, it can feel a little flat.
 Haptics is a great way to add an extra dimension pretty easily, giving the user some physical feedback as they experience your application.

 First, let's provide some feedback if the user submits incorrect credentials.

-For the ease of testing this, from `log-in` route, backspace until you have an invalid email address format (e.g., leave off the domain) and submit the form.
+🏃**Try it.** For the ease of testing this, from `log-in` route, backspace until you have an invalid email address format (e.g., leave off the domain) and submit the form.

 You'll notice the only feedback is the helper text in red.
+It's something, but feels lacking.
 Let's iterate on that feedback to enhance it with haptic feedback.

 `src/app/log-in.tsx`